-- Create a "customer-only" page on your website, post templates, and client-specific materials there.
+- Create a customer-only page on your website to post templates and client-specific materials.

 - Have a page for resellers and partners to get advanced materials.

-Just enter a password into the field and visitors will be prompted to enter the password before viewing the page.
+Enter a password into the field, and visitors will be prompted to enter the password before viewing the page.

 8. Publish the landing page

 Once you've finished entering the content for your landing page, the last step is to publish it by clicking Publish in the upper right-hand corner.